 -

-FounderReilly Adeline Miller (any pronouns) is a 26 year old, multidisciplinary artist-educator-schemer that lives in their beloved south Minneapolis.
-Reilly holds a bachelor’s degree in Gender, Women, and Sexuality studies with a minor in [photographic and ceramic] art from the University of Minnesota.
-Reilly organizes intimate public activations above— and under— ground.
-In January of 2020, they co-founded an educational analog project, DRKRM MPLS, in Southeast Minneapolis.
-They serve as the community engagement and studio coordinator and teach fellow, emerging artists how to hand develop and process their own analog film.
-Reilly has spent significant time in West Germany, in the cities of Cologne and Münster, learning from mentors and friends how to throw clay, survive within global beaurocratic systems, and how to love in expanse.
-If she is not DJing in her bedroom, making new images, or shaping clay, she might be trying to finish a book or imagine futures of collaboration and interdependency.
+Reilly Miller is a multidisciplinary artist-educator who holds a bachelor’s degree in Gender, Women, and Sexuality studies from the University of Minnesota.
+In January of 2020, Reilly co-founded a community project, DRKRM MPLS, where they serve as the community engagement and studio coordinator to teach fellow, emerging artists how to process their own analog film.
+Reilly has spent significant time in West Germany, in the cities of Cologne and Münster, learning from mentors and friends how to shape clay, survive within global systems, and how to love in expanse.
+Reilly organizes intimate public activations above— and under— ground in Minneapolis.

 -